Ichizomi/get-code-commentary/README.md

 ## Additional Notes:

 This code is not optimized at all, I'm only a beginner at shell scripts, so I might have used unnecessary operations.
-If you can optimize this code, by any means feel free to contribute or contact me.
+If you can optimize this code or wishes to redistribute it, by any means feel free to do so.
 It may take long times to run on large directories with multiple .extension files.